luandro/geomania/docs/DEPLOYMENT.md

 ### For Cloudflare Pages Deployment

+> **Note**: Cloudflare Pages deployment is **disabled by default**.
+The pipeline only deploys to GitHub Pages out of the box.
+To enable Cloudflare deployment, follow these steps:

 1. **Create a Cloudflare Pages project:**
    - Go to Cloudflare Dashboard → Pages
    - Create a new project named `geomania` (or update workflow with your project name)